graphhopper/directions-api-clients/README.md

 ## Build it yourself

-Currently we use swagger codegen 2.2.2 to create the clients but you can easily edit the create.sh script.
+Currently we use swagger codegen from master (will switch when release after 2.2.3 comes out) to create the clients.
+You can easily edit the create.sh script to specify your own packaged version.

 ### Update all clients